Oakville

 Stock up your bike basket with fresh produce, cheeses and breads from the local farmers market in downtown Georgetown.
 The farmers’ market runs Saturday mornings from June to October.

-AFTERNOONRIDE DOWN HISTORIC GUELPH STREET
+RIDE DOWN HISTORIC GUELPH STREET

 DAY 1 – 12:00 PM: A HISTORICAL STREET WITH SNACK AND EATS